How frustrating is when you want to make your favorite latte, but the Nespresso milk frother is not working properly!

 Sometimes it’s not worth fixing things.
 If you’ve found that the motor has burned out or one of the above solutions failed to fix your problem, your best bet may be to purchase a new frother.

 If some parts of your milk frother are malfunctioning then it’s best to just replace those parts instead of buying a new one.
-For example, you can easily purchase a replacement magnetic whisk from amazon.
+For example, you can easily purchase a replacement magnetic whisk.

-Just turn off and remove the plug of the Nespresso milk frother and leave it for a few minutes.
+To reset your Nespresso milk frother, Just turn it off and remove the plug of the frother, and leave it for a few minutes.

 Related Nespresso Article